-COUNCIL DIRECTION TO SANTA ROSA PLAIN GROUNDWATER SUSTAINABILITY AGENCY BOARD MEMBER REGARDING ADOPTION OF GROUNDWATER SUSTAINABILITY USER FEES PAGE 3 OF 7
+DIRECTION TO SANTA ROSA PLAIN GROUNDWATER SUSTAINABILITY AGENCY BOARD MEMBER REGARDING ADOPTION OF GROUNDWATER SUSTAINABILITY USER FEES PAGE 3 OF 7

-The law required that groundwater basins and subbasins in California designated as medium- or high-priority by the California Department of Water Resources (DWR) be managed "sustainably" according to SGMA.
+The law required that groundwater basins and subbasins in California designated as medium- or high-priority by DWR be managed "sustainably" according to SGMA.
 The Santa Rosa Plain Groundwater Subbasin (Subbasin), designated as basin number 1-55.01 in DWR's Bulletin No. 118 (2016), is categorized as a medium-priority basin, and therefore subject to the requirements of SGMA.